The third volume of AEJ has been publishedRead more about Volume 3 of AEJ Published

 Welcome to the Astronomy Education Journal

 AEJ was founded by Urban Eriksson and the late Paulo S. Bretones, following the inaugural AstroEdu Conference in 2019, Garching at the ESO Supernova.
 This journal is a continuing legacy of Paulo's enthusiasm and committment to Astronomy Education and Research for many decades.

 AEJ aims to meet the needs of the astronomy education community by providing a location for all manner of practical, newsworthy and scholarly publications involving developments in the field.
 In a sense, the journal tries to capture the original spirit whilst taking on board the important lessons from the, now out-of-print, Astronomy Education Review.
 By focusing on building community collaboration, disseminating important news and opinions, while also maintaining a section on more formal, technical, Astronomy Education Research (AER).
 This research section intends to compliment the current scholarly discipline-based work undertaken by Latin-American Journal of Astronomy Education (RELEA), the Journal of Astronomy & Earth Sciences Education (JAESE) and, recently, the acceptance of AER articles into Physical Review Physics Education Research (PRPER).

-There will also be a less formal, non-peer-reviewed, but edited and curated section that contains other relevant material, such as, news, announcements, interviews, opinions, resources, correspondences, bestpractices, classroom and astronomical activities, to help circulate information among the community.
+There will also be a less formal, peer-reviewed, but edited and curated section that contains other relevant material, such as, news, resources, correspondences, classroom and astronomical activities, to help circulate information among the community.